Soldiers detain Guinea's president, dissolve government | Politics

 It was a dramatic setback for Guinea, where many had hoped the country had turned the page on military power grabs.

-Many had hoped Conde's 2010 election victory — the country's first democratic vote ever — would be a fresh start for a country that had been mired by decades of corrupt, authoritarian rule and political turmoil.
+Conde's 2010 election victory — the country's first democratic vote ever — was supposed to be a fresh start for a country that had been mired by decades of corrupt, authoritarian rule and political turmoil.
 In the years since, though, opponents said Conde too failed to improve the lives of Guineans, most of whom live in poverty despite the country's vast mineral riches of bauxite and gold.

 The year after his first election he narrowly survived an assassination attempt after gunmen surrounded his home overnight and pounded his bedroom with rockets.
 Rocket-propelled grenades landed inside the compound and one of his bodyguards was killed.